TheresaLui/SelfHelpContent_v2/articles/microsoft.afd/afd-configuration-and-setup-configure-ssl-or-https.md

 />

 # Configure SSL or HTTPS

+* To enable the HTTPS protocol for securely delivering content on a Front Door custom domain, you must use an SSL certificate.
+You can choose to use a certificate that is managed by Azure Front Door Service or use your own certificate.

 ## **Recommended documents**
 * Tutorial and explanation on [how to configure HTTPS on a Front Door custom domain onboarded on Front Door](https://docs.microsoft.com/azure/frontdoor/front-door-custom-domain-https?tabs=option-1-default-enable-https-with-an-afd-managed-certificate)<br>